 One thing that is plentiful throughout the Spring & Summer in Michigan is asparagus.
 I actually grew up next to a field of it when I was a kid and you can find it at roadside stands for cheap!
 A great tip is to buy it in bulk and freeze it so when it goes up to almost $5/pound in the Winter I don’t have to worry about it when I have a craving.

-Thinking about this got me interested in knowing when fruits and vegetables are at their peak growing season in Michigan.
+Interested in knowing when fruits and vegetables are at their peak growing season in Michigan.
 I found this great resource from PickYourOwn.org with all the fruits and vegetables and when the crop will become available.
 Check it out to see what goodies are coming soon to a farm near you.

-How to make Asparagus Soup recipe:
+How to make asparagus soup step-by-step

 Add chicken stock then set to a low/medium simmer and let cook uncovered for 25 minutes.

 Making this soup ‘creamy’ is a two-step process.
-For the first part of adding creaminess, take a small bowl add 1/4 cup milk, remaining flour and cornstarch.
+For the first part of adding creaminess, take a small bowl to add 1/4 cup milk, remaining flour, and cornstarch.
 Stir to combine then add to the soup mixture.
 Add to the stove over medium heat and simmer for 2-3 minutes until thickened.

 Next, use a little tool called an ‘immersion blender’.
 This is actually something my Mother-In-Law gave me and I don’t use it too often but always glad I have it as part of my kitchen.
-If you do not have one I would suggest taking most of the soup mixture and putting into a blender.
+If you do not have one I would suggest taking most of the soup mixture and putting it into a blender.

-Finally the last part of making this soup ‘Wow’ is adding the thyme, nutmeg and Parmesan and the last 1/4 cup of whole milk.
+Finally, the last part of making this soup ‘Wow’ is adding the thyme, nutmeg, and Parmesan and the last 1/4 cup of whole milk.

 Top this creamy soup off with some homemade croutons.